 Scope of Collection: Most of the collection is focused on materials of high interest.
 Current nonfiction materials are kept on an average of 5-10 years, depending on the specific area of the collection.
 Historical materials are kept longer if interest remains high.

 Weeding: The library collection should be weeded every 3 years.
 Materials may be weeded if they are in poor condition, are no longer accurate, are duplicates, or have not circulated for a length of time determined by the specific area of the collection.

 Withdrawals: Materials weeded out of the collection will be withdrawn.
 These books will be included in the Maynard Public Library Friends’ book sales

 Patron recommendations for the purchase of library materials will be carefully considered.
 These materials will be added to the collection if they meet the selection criteria.
 Every effort will be made to acquire, through library loan, materials not purchased.

 Gift materials may be accepted with the understanding that they may be used or disposed of as the library staff determines, as they are subject to selection criteria.
 The library does not provide evaluations of gifts for tax deduction purposes.

 Contributions “In Honor of”, or “In Memory of” another person may be made to the library.
 Checks should be made out to “The Maynard Public Library Gift Fund”.
 Topics or specific materials may be suggested.

 Reconsideration of Library Materials

-Library patrons may request that the library reconsider library items.
-A letter detailing why the particular item should be reconsidered must be submitted to the library director.
+Residents of Maynard may request that the library reconsider library items.
+The Board of Library Trustees has established a procedure for reconsideration of library materials.
+Completion of the Request for Reconsideration form is the first step in that procedure.
+The completed form must be submitted to the library director.
 The director will issue a written reply within one month as to whether or not an item has continuing value to the collection.
 Decisions may be appealed to the Board of Library Trustees at their next scheduled meeting.